Margarethe Lachmund

-Margarethe Lachmund (born Margarethe Grobbecker 17 September 1896 Woldegk - 14 October 1985 Cologne) was a German resistance fighter against Nazism, and peace activist.
+Margarethe Lachmund (born Margarethe Grobbecker 17 September 1896 Woldegk – 14 October 1985 Cologne) was a German resistance fighter against Nazism, and peace activist.
+As a German Quaker, she expedited aid to Jews in the north of Germany.
+She opposed the draft in postwar Germany and the use of nuclear weapons.
 She belonged to the Religious Society of Friends.

 Life

-She was a tutor.
-She joined the German National People's Party.
-In 1921 she married Hans Lachmund.
+Lachmund was a tutor who joined the German National People's Party after the end of World War I. In 1921 she married Hans Lachmund.
 They were members of the German Peace Society.
 She attended the 1924 Peace Congress.
 She worked for the “Church Aid Office for Protestant Non-Aryans” in Pomerania.

 She aided displaced Germans.
+In February 1940, about 1,200 Jews were deported from Western Pomerania to the Lublin district.
+To help the evacuees, she became a prime organizer of help.
+Even after the War, beginning in 1948, she worked for the Quakers and operated their West Berlin office.

 She clerked the German Friends Annual Meeting.